-- "A paragraph is typically a run of phrasing content that forms a block of text with one or more sentences" [22]; - "Paragraphs in DocBook may contain almost all inlines and most block elements" [40]23.
+- "A paragraph is typically a run of phrasing content that forms a block of text with one or more sentences" [20]; - "Paragraphs in DocBook may contain almost all inlines and most block elements" [36].

-above definitions emphasise the The structural connotation of the paragraph, that it "forms a block of text" or that it "contains" other elements, and this connotation is amplified by our direct experience as readers.
-It is the structural aspect that readily stands out in a book or webpage and that helps us, as readers, to distinguish a paragraph from the surrounding text.
-Yet this is insufficient for describing this element in its entirety.
-For instance, what is actually missed is the characterisation of a paragraph as a "selfcontained unit of a discourse in writing dealing with a particular point or idea"24, which mainly concerns the rhetorical nature of the paragraph rather than its structural/syntactical organisation as introduced by the aforementioned definitions.
+The above definitions emphasise the structural connotation of the paragraph, that "forms a block of text" or that "contains" other elements, and this connotation is amplified by our direct experience as readers.
+It is the structural aspect that readily stands out in a book or webpage and that helps us, as readers, to distinguish a paragraph from the surrounding text, yet it is insufficient for describing this element in its entirety.

-The Document Components Ontology (DoCO) that we detail below has been developed so as to bring together the purely structural characterisations of document elements and their purely rhetorical connotations.
+The DoCO Document Components Ontology that we introduce below has been developed so as to bring together the purely structural characterisations of document elements and their purely rhetorical connotations.